ZoieLLL/GraphOR-A-Structure-First-Benchmark-for-Graph-Assisted-Optimization-Decomposition-with-LLMs/README.md

 </div>

-GraphOR is the **only method** that simultaneously maintains high feasibility (98.0%) and 100% structural consistency across all three scales — achieving 17.60 blocks with a coupling ratio of 0.14 and 120.6 variables, while other baselines fail to generate coupled multi-block structures.
+GraphOR is the **only method** that simultaneously maintains high feasibility (98.0%) and 100% structural consistency across all three scales, achieving 17.60 blocks with a coupling ratio of 0.14 and 120.6 variables, while other baselines fail to generate coupled multi-block structures.

 ## 🏆 Experimental Results